Technology

 Utilita

-Utilita says it has already installed smart meters to 60% of its customers.
+Utilita says it has already installed smart meters for 900,000 of its customers - and more than 88% of them now have a smart meter.
 Customers can book an installation online.
-New customers should get a smart meter within six weeks of switching to Utilita.
+New customers should get a smart meter within six weeks of switching to Utilita and there are few areas in which it doesn't currently offer smart meters (e.g. certain parts of North Scotland).

-Npower and Scottish Power
+Scottish Power

-Npower and Scottish Power have also begun rolling out smart meters to their customers in stages.
-They say they will contact customers when they are ready to begin installations in their areas.
+Scottish Power has also begun rolling out smart meters to its customers in stages.
+It says it will contact customers when it is ready to begin installations in their areas.

 Smart meter problems